-The COVID-19 pandemic has shifted the way we do everything.
-From the way we go to work, to the way we grocery shop or go out to eat.
-As the world begins to settle and adjust into the new “normal,” it’s become obvious that many things aren’t like they used to be.
+The COVID-19 pandemic has shifted the way we do everything—from the way we go to work, to the way we grocery shop or go out to eat.
+As the world adjusts into the new “normal,” it’s obvious that many things aren’t like they used to be.

 One of the biggest changes to happen since 2020 has been the way people are consuming digital media.
 We know what marketers are thinking—what does that mean for us now?

 Here are several of post COVID marketing trends we’ve seen since March 2020, and what marketers should be doing with their strategy moving forward.

 With many people still not feeling entirely comfortable in large, crowded settings, it’s not a shocker that media consumption has increased.

 With nowhere to go and nothing to do, people turned to the media as their form of entertainment and access to the world.
 Since March 2020, we’ve seen a 29% increase in the amount of time people spend on social media.